mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

   the majority of the physical and intellectual labor as the first author.
 - If an immediate advisor/supervisor of a student, PhD candidate, or Postdoc is a co-author on the manuscript, they are listed last.
-This is because promotion judgement committees look for professor's last author listing as a sign of leadership.
+This is because promotion judgement committees look for professors' last author listing as a sign of leadership.
 - It is unclear if there is any common way the intermediate authors are ordered.